 One way to buffer the rate of humidity change is via the 'isolation' technique, such as keeping the wood in a plastic bag (the polyethylene plastic commonly used in packaging body jewelry has been recommended by woodworkers) or another airtight container such as a glass jar.
-Coating wood with a finish achieves the same effect.
+Coating wood with a finish achieves a similar effect.
 This concept is something to consider not only when the wood is not in use, but also when one first receives a shipment of new wood; it could be kept in an airtight container to allow it to more slowly adjust to its new environment.

 Consider the ambient conditions in which the material is being displayed or stored.
 Locations close to heating vents, direct sunlight, air conditioning units, leaky windows, de-humidifiers, or other environmental controls might not be the best choice.
 Be mindful of the materials chosen to display natural body jewelry on in a display case that may absorb too much moisture (such as rice).
 A hidden tray of water with a large surface area, rather than simply a cup of water inside a display case might help to increase humidity levels.
 Reapplication of a finish may be necessary upon receipt of natural materials, as shipping through different climates can in and of itself cause stress, and repeated as needed; frequency will be dictated by the environments in which they are kept.